 directory (or one of its sub-directories).
 Instead Bazel uses a user-specific

-parallel directory to store all outputs, called the user_output_root
+parallel directory to store all outputs, called the user_output_root, which

 is by default: